 Investing in tech

-His latest project is PlayerMaker, a sports technology company which measures multiple aspects of a footballer’s performance – including in-depth information about touches, distance covered and more – using a device mounted on the boot.
+His latest project is Playermaker, a sports technology company that measures multiple aspects of a footballer’s performance – including in-depth information about touches, distance covered and more – using a device mounted on the boot.

 Wenger stresses that he has personally invested in the company, rather than just advertising the brand, and has now been announced as an operating partner.

 • • • •